Finite Key Security of the Extended B92 Protocol

 where $p_{ok}$ is the probability that Alice and Bob do \emph{not} abort the protocol.
-Above, $\rho_{KE}$ is the state of the system after running the protocol (which includes error correction and privacy amplification; here $K$ is the secret key register).
+Above, $\rho_{KE}$ is the state of the system after running the protocol, which includes error correction and privacy amplification, conditioned on not aborting.
+Here $K$ is the secret key register.